 The north of the island has a large geothermal area and some beautiful geothermal pools.
 These are much quieter than the Blue Lagoon in the south and have stunning views out over the sea from the water.
 The north is also the place to go whale watching and spend time on the sea with these spectacular creatures.

-On a road trip like that there are many places to stay, but looking for remote AirBnB properties and staying away from the larger hotels makes it both cheaper and a more intimate road trip.
+On a road trip like that there are many places to stay, but looking for remote vacation rental properties and staying away from the larger hotels makes it both cheaper and a more intimate road trip.

 #2 Romantic Road Germany